jasonholloway125/CodeIt/README.md

 # CodeIt
-## Simple Discord bot to produce code challenges for users by querying ChatGPT.
+## A simple Discord bot that will produce coding challenges by querying ChatGPT.
 ### CODEIT COMMANDS
 + **!ci languages**: get a list of supported languages.
 + **!ci next *language[supported language]* *difficulty[no. between 1-3]***: request a new challenge.